Murayama Statement: The statement

-Reactions to the Statement
+Reactions

 Japan

 The majority of the Japanese population was greatly supportive of Murayama's statement.
 Although some were concerned over indiscretions such as by Yoshinobu Shimamura, and feared that Murayama's apology may not necessarily hold if more conservative prime ministers followed to lead Japan.
 However, many were encouraged when Emperor Akihito spoke in a ritual said that marked the anniversary to reinforce Murayama's apology and expressed deep remorse for Japan's actions as well as mourning for those who suffered in the battlefield.

 Although the statement was met with general approval from the Japanese public who said they believed expressions of remorse were long overdue, some were cautious of Murayama's words.
 Some believed that there was no need for an apology, due to what they perceived as insufficient evidence for Japan's actions during World War II.
 There were occasional beliefs that politicians were apologizing purely for the sake of maintaining and improving diplomatic relations without making investigations.
 The Education Minister at the time, Yoshinobu Shimamura, told reporters he was unsure whether repeated apologies were useful and that Japan had not necessarily been the aggressor in the war.
 However, he quickly apologized and retracted his comments after meeting protests from the public population and other Asian countries.